-Call centre means dedicated centre that has the purpose of receiving and transmitting telephone calls in relation to customer service operations of the retailer or distributor, as relevant, and consists of call centre staff (operators) and 1 or more information technology and communications systems designed to handle customer service calls and record call centre performance information.
+Call centre means a dedicated facility that has the purpose of receiving and transmitting telephone calls in relation to customer service operations of the distributor, consisting of call centre staff (operators) and one or more information technology and communications systems that are designed to handle customer service calls and record call centre performance information.

-Calls answered by a call centre operator within 30 seconds means the number of calls to call centre operators that were answered within 30 seconds (in the case of an IVR12 system the measurement period commences at the time that the customer selects an option indicating they wish to speak with a call centre operator).
+Calls answered by a call centre operator within 30 seconds means the number of calls to call centre operators that were answered within 30 seconds (in the case of an IVR10 system the measurement period commences at the time that the customer selects an option indicating they wish to speak with a call centre operator).

 Total number of telephone calls to a call centre means the total number of calls received by the call centre operators (in the case of an IVR system the measurement only includes the calls where the customer has selected an option indicating they wish to speak with a call centre operator).
-13 14
+11 12